scosman/betakit/README.md

 <script src="http://YOUR_HEROKU_APP.herokuapp.com/client/betakit.js" type="text/javascript"></script>
 ```

-IMPORTANT: If you don't alreay use jQuery, include it in the head of your html document:
+IMPORTANT: If you don't already use jQuery, include it in the head of your html document:
 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js" type="text/javascript"></script>
 ```

 Test it out!
 The widget will take your email and show you sharing links.
 Refresh the admin console and you will see any users you added using the widget.

-You can now deploy your markting website.
+You can now deploy your marketing website.

 ### Step 6: Import existing users